Aiko-IT-Systems/DisCatSharp/README.md

 ## Bugs or Feature requests?

-Either join our official support guild at https://discord.gg/Uk7sggRBTm

-Or write us an email at [bugs@aitsys.dev](mailto:bugs@aitsys.dev).
+Either join our official support guild at https://discord.gg/Uk7sggRBTm, open an issue or write us an email at [bugs@aitsys.dev](mailto:bugs@aitsys.dev).

 <!-- All requests are tracked at [aitsys.dev](https://aitsys.dev/proje<ct/view/1/).
 We currently don't do that for reasons -->